FazeFlynn/CloudDevOps-Class/readme.md

 ## **9. Ansible**

-Ansible is an open-source, agentless automation tool used for configuration management, application deployment, and IT orchestration.
+Ansible is an open-source, agentless automation tool used for (`CAIO`) configuration management, application deployment, and IT orchestration.
 It simplifies infrastructure as code (IaC) by using **YAML** for defining configurations and tasks.

 `EDA`
 - **Key Features**: